Travel to the Renaissance Period with Leisring’s “O Filii et Filiae”

 As you listen to the piece, pay attention to the interplay between the two choirs.
 They do a great job of balancing between the two, and when they arrive at the “Allelujas” it’s seamless.

 Two things I love about this piece are the chord progressions and the bits of syncopation (i.e. 0:33-0:35).
 Despite the joyous lyrics, this piece isn’t cemented in a major key.
 Taken on their own, the “Allelujas” are mostly minor plagal cadences (what we think of as the “amen cadence“) that just repeat quickly, unlike using it as the final end of a hymn.
 However, Leisring uses a perfect cadence when we reach the final time through, going from an E major chord (the fifth of our key) to a glorious A major chord (the tonic, or “home base,” of our key).
 By ending on A major, instead of minor, we get to hear an example of a Picardy third.
-This was a technique used often in earlier music to end a piece that was based in a minor key.
-Instead of ending on that minor chord (in our case, it would be A-C-E), the composer raised the third of the triad to make it major (A-C♯-E).
+This technique was often used in early music to end a piece that was based in a minor key.
+Instead of ending on that minor chord (in our case, it would be A-C-E), which can be unsatisfying to the ear, the composer raised the third of the triad to make it major (A-C♯-E).

 Don’t be scared off by the theory, though; just enjoy the beautiful piece Leisring composed!